-You should always continuously save your project in case your computer just decides to die on you while your working.
+You should always continuously save your project in case your computer just decides to die on you while your working, this has happened to me before and it is aggravating.
 To save just hit the little floppy disk icon in the top left corner.
-Make sure you save your file in a place you will remember and make sure that it is a ipt file.
+Make sure you save your file in a place you will remember and make sure that it is a .ipt file.

 Step 10: Starting the 2nd Sketch

-We now need to get to separate the stick from the tip so that we can make a cone shape going to the tip from the stick.
+We now need to separate the stick from the tip of the drumstick so that we can make a cone shape going to the tip from the stick.
 Start by clicking the + sign next to the folder that says origin, the origin folder should be on the left side.
 That will open up a bunch of planes, click on the top plane that says YZ plane.
-MAKE SURE YOU CLICK ON A PLANE THAT IS PARALLEL TO YOUR DRUMSTICK, if you click on the plane that is on the bottom of the stick this won't work.
+MAKE SURE YOU CLICK ON A PLANE THAT IS PARALLEL TO THE BOTTOM OF YOUR DRUMSTICK, if you click on the plane that is on the bottom of the stick, it won't work.
+Refer to image 3 of this step.
 Click the little icon that has a pencil in it next to the drum stick and that will start a new 2D sketch on the YZ plane.
 You should have a screen that looks similar to the last picture.
 If your screen looks like the fifth picture you made the sketch on the wrong plane, to fix hit Ctrl z and click on one of the planes in the origin folder and hit the pencil icon until you get a screen that looks similar to picture 4.